Halo-Lab/use-breakpoints-width/README.md

 ### Breakpoints

-You can configure custom breakpoints by providing an object as the first parameter.
+You can configure custom breakpoints by providing an object as the parameter.

 ```js
 const { breakpoint } = useBreakpoints({